|Memorial by art teacher Eric Mueller.|

 "The Amendment's text does justify a different limitation: the 'right to bear arms' protects only a right to possess and use firearms in connection with service in a state organized militia.
 Had the Framers wished to expand the meaning of the phrase 'bear arms' to encompass civilian possession and use, they could have done so by the addition of phrases such as 'the defense of themselves'."

 So, what to do?

-There is a time for grieving and a time for action.
+There is a time for grieving and there is a time for action.
 We pray for the victims and sympathize with the survivors.
 It is what makes us human.
-But the best way to give meaning to the senseless tragedies of Newtown, Aurora, Portland, Tucson, Virginia Tech, Columbine and so many others is to not forget and do something about it.
-I am contacting my congressman as should all civilized citizens that wish to live in a society in which mass gun violence decreases year to year, not increases.
+But the best way to give meaning to the senseless tragedies of Newton, Aurora, Portland, Tucson, Virginia Tech, Columbine and so many others is not to forget and do something about it.
+I am contacting my congressman as should all civilized citizens that wish to live in a society in which mass gun violence decreases every year, not increases.

 What options exist?
 The first is obvious: ban private possession of weapons specifically designed for maximum firepower in combat.
 Make it illegal to own such weapons, not even grandfathered in.
 Other options are more complicated but doable.
 How about limiting the number of weapons in a single dwelling?
 New businesses could crop out of that one: Gun storage, probably at shooting ranges, or at hunting or gun collector clubs.
 Just don't keep more than one weapon at a time in a home.
 And what about bullets?
 How many bullets should be kept at home at any one time?
 How about no more than ten, or six?
 Let me put it this way--you have to sign away every time you buy Sudafed or Claritin so the authorities are sure you do not have a meth lab at home.
 Why can't the number of bullets in a home be regulated?